big-lele/MyBlog/README.md

-# Hello!
+# Welcome!

 This is a personal blog I built myself.

 If you want to run it locally, you only need to enter the project folder and run:

 ```
 yarn start